MikeKarapapas/Pandemics/README.md

 Not all people cooperate!
 There is a small number of people that don't follow the orders you give so even if you lock everyone in their house there is still a small number of people that don't obey, hence you might see the cases increasing for some days.

-Note: Protection measures don't work the same every time, as in real life.
-There are times that work perfect and indeed stop the continuous number of infected people and other times it doesn't work the same.
+Note: Protection measures don't work the same every time, as in real life!
+There are times that work perfect and indeed stop the continuous increase number of infected people and other times it doesn't work the same.

 Have fun!!!